 Dr. Beck joined the Department of Psychiatry of the University of Pennsylvania in 1954 and is currently University Professor Emeritus of Psychiatry.
 He initially conducted research into the psychoanalytic theories of depression.
 He developed a different theoretical-clinical approach that he labeled cognitive therapy.
 Since 1959 he has directed funded research investigations of the psychopathology of depression, suicide, anxiety disorders, panic disorders, alcoholism, drug abuse, personality disorders, and schizophrenia and of cognitive therapy of these disorders.
 His current work focuses on disseminating empirically tested cognitive therapy treatments into community settings to investigate the efficacy and effectiveness of these therapies when implemented in real-world settings.
 He has developed the Beck Initiative, an innovative collaborative relationship with the City of Philadelphia's Department of Mental Health/Mental Retardation Services to train community therapists to conduct cognitive therapy.
 In addition, he is investigating cognitive therapy treatment for schizophrenia.
 He has published over 540 articles and authored or co-authored twenty-two books.

 Dr. Beck has been a member or consultant for several review panels of the National Institute of Mental Health, served on the editorial boards of many journals, and lectured throughout the world.
 He was a visiting scientist of the Medical Research Council at Oxford and is a visiting fellow of Wolfson College and has been a Visiting Professor at Harvard, Yale, and Columbia.
 He is a member of The Institute of Medicine.
 He has received awards from numerous professional organizations.
-He is the recipient of the Albert Lasker Clincial Medical Research Award, the Heinz Award for “The Human Condition” and The Sarnat Award and Lienhard Award from The Institute of Medicine.
+He is the recipient of the Albert Lasker Clincial Medical Research Award, the Heinz Award for “The Human Condition”, the Sarnat Award and Lienhard Award from The Institute of Medicine, the Prince Mahidol Award, and the Kennedy Mental Health Award.
 Beck has been awarded four honorary degrees, from Brown University, University of Pennsylvania, Assumption College, and Philadelphia College of Osteopathic Medicine.
 He has been listed as one of the “10 individuals who shaped the face of American Psychiatry” and the most influential psychotherapist among American psychologists.

-Beck has been married for 59 years and has four children, eight grandchildren, and two great-grandchildren.
+Beck has been married for over 60 years and has four children, eight grandchildren, and two great-grandchildren.

 NRSA Postdoctoral Fellowship with Dr. Aaron T. Beck.
 Click here for information.